 When the charge is at 75% or if you get a 12.4-volt battery reading, unplug the charger and let the battery cool down before you plug it back in again to finish charging.
 This will lessen the strain placed on the batteries.
 Also, let the batteries cool down after you fully charge them before you use them again.

 Consider trickle charging your batteries – Trickle charging will allow your batteries to always perform at their best and lengthen their usability at the same time.
-Trickle chargers are the same as traditional battery chargers but they are low-current so they slowly feed electricity into your batteries, thereby helping in making them last longer.
+Trickle chargers are the same as traditional battery chargers but they are low-current so they slowly feed electricity into your batteries, thereby helping in making RV batteries last longer.

 How to Charge your RV Trailer Batteries from Vehicle?